cyberjunky/3commas-cyber-bots/README.md

 `new_stoploss = initial-stoploss + (actual_profit_percentage - activation_percentage)`

+The script also supports a timeout for the stop loss.
+This means that it will add a configured timeout for the stop loss to be activated.
+When the timeout is 60 seconds for example, when the price reaches the stop loss price, a counter on 3commas will run to countdown to 0.
+When the price is still below the stop loss price after the countdown reached 0 it will trigger a market order.
+When the price is higher than the stop loss price after the countdown reached 0 it won't execute a market order and will wait for targets again.

 The take profit can also be increased using the `tp-increment-factor` and the calculation is like this:

 `new_takeprofit = takeprofit + ((actual_percentage - activation_percentage) * tp-increment-factor)`